What is Pulp?

 - Pulp is being used to walk software packages through development, testing, and stable repositories, pushing those updates out to client machines as they get promoted.

-- In cases where specific packages need to be available in isolated environments (such as behind strict firewalls, or within a cloud provider’s network), Pulp is being used to publish custom repositories on the same subnet where consumers will need access.
+- In cases where specific packages need to be available in isolated environments (such as behind strict firewalls, or within a cloud provider’s network), Pulp is being used to publish custom repositories on the same private network where consumers will need access.

 - Puppet Forge is being mirrored with Pulp.